dvfleet413/react-jeopardy/README.md

 ### Contributing

 This project was built just for fun, and I don't have any serious plans of continuing to work on it.
-However, if you have something cool you'r like to contribute, by all means submit a PR!
+However, if you have something cool you'd like to contribute, by all means submit a PR!

 ### Author

 Built by Dave Van Fleet - https://github.com/dvfleet413

 ### License

+This project is open source and licnsed under the MIT License [here](https://github.com/dvfleet413/react-jeopardy/blob/master/LICENSE)